-Tips and Tricks To Keeping Rodents Out Of Your Roseville Home
+Tips and Tricks To Keeping Rodents Out Of Your Home

-It is not uncommon at all for people to experience some sort of infestation problem in their home at one point or another.
+It is not uncommon for people to experience some sort of infestation problem in their homes at one point or another.
 Whether it is bugs, rodents, or wildlife of some sort, knowing that there are living things in your home that should not be there can cause a very uneasy feeling.
-Based off what our past customers have told us, knowing there are mice and rats in your home made be the most unsettling of all.
+Based on what our past customers have told us, knowing there are mice and rats in your home may be the most unsettling of all.
 Did you know that nearly 1/3rd of the U.S. population faces issues with mice and rats in their home?
-If you want to keep from being part of that statistic, we would suggest that you take the proper steps to keep rodents from running rampant in your home.
+If you want to keep from being part of that statistic, we suggest that you take the proper steps to keep rodents from running rampant in your home.

 The First Thing You Should Know About Rodents